-Arby’s famous sauce is ketchup with a kick, and no one does this better than Arby’s.
-They have been passing this sauce around forever with their roast beef sandwiches.
+Arby’s has been passing this sauce around forever with their roast beef sandwiches.
 I think this sauce is such a nice change on pastrami or hamburgers, and it’s a great dipping sauce for hot wings.
 Spread it on a sandwich and your sandwich will zing.
-The mixture will be similar in thickness to steak sauce.
-I found that Lea and Perrins gives the best flavor for this sauce.

 Having to buy something just to get some sauce is kind of expensive, but you can make Arby’s tangy sauce just like they do at home.
 Mix this sauce up and make the family smile.
 Make a batch and store it in a covered container in the refrigerator so it will always be on hand.